Orson Welles: Later career (1970–1985)

 In 1971, Welles directed a short adaptation of Moby-Dick, a one-man performance on a bare stage, reminiscent of his 1955 stage production Moby Dick – Rehearsed.
-Never completed, it was eventually released by the Filmmuseum München.
-He also appeared in Ten Days' Wonder, co-starring with Anthony Perkins and directed by Claude Chabrol (who reciprocated with a bit part as himself in Other Wind), based on a detective novel by Ellery Queen.
+Never completed, it was released by the Filmmuseum München.
+He appeared in Ten Days' Wonder, co-starring with Anthony Perkins and directed by Claude Chabrol, based on a detective novel by Ellery Queen.
 That same year, the Academy of Motion Picture Arts and Sciences gave him an Academy Honorary Award "for superlative artistry and versatility in the creation of motion pictures."
-Welles pretended to be out of town and sent John Huston to claim the award, thanking the academy on film.
-In his speech, Huston criticized the academy for presenting the award while refusing to support Welles's projects.

-In 1972, Welles acted as on-screen narrator for the film documentary version of Alvin Toffler's 1970 book Future Shock.
-Working again for a British producer, Welles played Long John Silver in director John Hough's Treasure Island (1972), an adaptation of the Robert Louis Stevenson novel, which had been the second story broadcast by The Mercury Theatre on the Air in 1938.
+Welles pretended to be out of town and sent Huston to claim it, thanking the Academy on film.
+In his speech, Huston criticized the Academy for presenting the award while refusing to support Welles's projects.
+In 1972, Welles acted as on-screen narrator for the documentary version of Alvin Toffler's 1970 book Future Shock.
+Working again for a British producer, Welles played Long John Silver in director John Hough's Treasure Island (1972), an adaptation of Robert Louis Stevenson's novel, which had been the second story broadcast by The Mercury Theatre on the Air in 1938.
 This was the last time he played the lead role in a major film.
-Welles also contributed to the script, although his writing credit was attributed to the pseudonym 'O. W. Jeeves'.
+Welles contributed to the script, although his writing credit was attributed to the pseudonym 'O. W. Jeeves'.
 In some versions of the film Welles's original recorded dialog was redubbed by Robert Rietty.

-In 1973, Welles completed F for Fake, a personal essay film about art forger Elmyr de Hory and the biographer Clifford Irving.
+In 1973, Welles completed F for Fake, a personal essay film about art forger Elmyr de Hory and biographer Clifford Irving.
 Based on an existing documentary by François Reichenbach, it included new material with Oja Kodar, Joseph Cotten, Paul Stewart and William Alland.
 An excerpt of Welles's 1930s War of the Worlds broadcast was recreated for this film; however, none of the dialogue heard in the film actually matches what was originally broadcast.
-Welles filmed a five-minute trailer, rejected in the U.S., that featured several shots of a topless Kodar.

-Welles hosted a British syndicated anthology series, Orson Welles's Great Mysteries, during the 1973–74 television season.
-His brief introductions to the 26 half-hour episodes were shot in July 1973 by Gary Graver.
-The year 1974 also saw Welles lending his voice for that year's remake of Agatha Christie's classic thriller Ten Little Indians produced by his former associate, Harry Alan Towers and starring an international cast that included Oliver Reed, Elke Sommer and Herbert Lom.
+Welles filmed a five-minute trailer, rejected in the U.S., that featured shots of a topless Kodar.
+Welles hosted a British syndicated anthology series, Orson Welles Great Mysteries, during the 1973–74 television season.
+His introductions to the 26 half-hour episodes were shot in July 1973 by Gary Graver.
+1974 saw Welles lending his voice to And Then There Were None produced by his former associate, Harry Alan Towers and starring an international cast that included Oliver Reed, Elke Sommer and Herbert Lom.
 In 1975, Welles narrated the documentary Bugs Bunny: Superstar, focusing on Warner Bros. cartoons from the 1940s.
-Also in 1975, the American Film Institute presented Welles with its third Lifetime Achievement Award (the first two going to director John Ford and actor James Cagney).
-At the ceremony, Welles screened two scenes from the nearly finished The Other Side of the Wind.
+The American Film Institute presented Welles with its third Lifetime Achievement Award.
+At the ceremony, Welles screened scenes from the nearly finished The Other Side of the Wind.